 I was homeschooled throughout the entirety of my grade school years, after which I attended Memorial University of Newfoundland.
-During the summer of 2008, I worked with Dr. Nathan Jones at the University of Western Ontario, researching the synthesis and reactivity of N-heterocyclic phosphenium cations, an analogue of N-heterocyclic carbenes.
+During the summer of 2008, I worked with Dr. Nathan Jones at Western University, researching the synthesis and reactivity of N-heterocyclic phosphenium cations, an analogue of N-heterocyclic carbenes.
 Beginning in the summer of 2009 I worked at Memorial as a systems administrator and software developer, making my way through the Departments of Computer Science and Mathematics & Statistics, eventually finishing at the end of summer 2011 with the Faculty of Engineering and Applied Science.
-In 2010, I received a B.Sc. from MUN, with a Joint Major in Chemistry and Computer Science.
-Currently, I am a medical student at Memorial University of Newfoundland, and plan to graduate with an M.D. in the spring of 2015.
-I am also the National Officer for Information and Technology for the Canadian Federation of Medical Students.
+In 2010 I received a B.Sc. from MUN, with a Joint Major in Chemistry and Computer Science.
+I graduated with an M.D. from Memorial in the spring of 2015, after which I started a residency program in anesthesiology at Western University.
+My particular interests there include in simulation, education, critical care, cardiac anesthesia, and the intersection of computer science and medicine.
+From 2012-2014, I was the National Officer for Information Technology for the Canadian Federation of Medical Students.